CyberReaper00/dwm-minimal/README.md

-# Chargecolor Patch
+# Charge Color Patch
-In actuality, this patch contains two patches
-- A patch to change the color of the status bar when the charger is plugged and unplugged from a laptop
-- A patch to automate color application to different parts of the status bar
+The Charge Color patch is built to dynamically switch between predefined color schemes depending on whether the system is running on AC power or battery.
+When you plug in or unplug the charger, DWM automatically updates the bar, borders and focused window colors to reflect the current power state

+The default colorscheme is a blue theme and a red theme is set for when the charger is unplugged, the colors can be change in the `config.def.h`